prebish/cpu2247-schematic/README.md

 # Logism CPU Schematic
-A custom-designed CPU with a RISC ISA, developed using Logisim, that demonstrates a tailored approach to processor architecture and digital logic.
+A small single-cycle CPU capable of running real programs (.rom) and outputting numbers.
+Designed with Logism and implemented with a cpu2247 ISA which is similar to MIPS.